sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 We know that unlike virtual machines, containers are not completely isolated from the host system.
 Containers use a Linux concept called Namespaces.
 A process running in a Namespace can only access resources scoped to that namespace.
 By resources, i mean filesystem, other processes etc.  A nginx process running in Namespace A can access all the filesystem, other processes etc scoped only to Namespace A.

 The Linux host machine runs all the processes in a Namespace.
 This includes system utilities, docker's containerd runtime, other software's etc.
 When you run the command `ps aux | grep docker` , you can see a docker process running.
-The only reason you can access this process is because docker is running in host namespace.
+The only reason you can access docker is because docker is running in host namespace.

 When docker creates container, it needs to run them in host namespace itself.
 Else, docker cant access those containers once created.
 All the processes created inside the container are also run in the host system namespace.
 Meaning, you can see those processes from the host system.
 If a user can see docker processes from the host system, this is not a problem.
 The problem occurs when those processes inside container can also access Resource from host system.
 If all the processes inside the container could access resource from the host system, the  the entire concept of isolation goes away.
 Lets see how docker handles this issue.